embatty/KL_2025/course_modules_2025/EnvironmentAndCommandLine.md

 Download the course data files from [link]() and put them in a folder that you can see in your command line terminal.
 (instructions for windows go here).

-For each module, there is a folder which contains the data you will need to run the practical exercises for each module.
+All the course data is in the `course_data_2025` directory.
+Inside this directory there is a subdirectory for each module which contains the data you will need to run the practical exercises for each module.
+The raw data you need is in the `data` subdirectory.
 There is also a subdirectory named `outputs` which has the output files produced in each module - if you have any trouble running any of the steps of the practical, you can look at the output anyway.

 ## Setting up conda environments <a name="environments"></a>